Azure/MS-AMP/docs/user-tutorial/usage.md

 # Use MS-AMP

+## Basic usage

-Enabling MS-AMP is very simple when traning model on single GPU, you only need to add one line of code `msamp.initialize(model, optimizer, opt_level)` after defining model and optimizer.
+Enabling MS-AMP is very simple when traning model w/ or w/o data parallelism on a single node, you only need to add one line of code `msamp.initialize(model, optimizer, opt_level)` after defining model and optimizer.

 Example: